Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_torque.rst

 :code:`checkjob`              shows job status from the scheduler's perspective.
 It is useful for knowing why a job is not started.
 :code:`pbsnode`               lists the compute nodes in the cluster.
 It is one of the Torque client tools.
 :code:`cluster-qstat`         lists recently submitted jobs from all system users.
+:code:`cluster-jobmeminfo`    shows current memory usage of a job.
+It provides more precise information on memory used by a running job.
+:code:`cluster-tracejob`      lists steps a job is being processed by the scheduler.
 :code:`cluster-info`          lists system utilisation metrics of the access nodes and the mentat compute nodes.
 :code:`cluster-status`        lists system utilisation metrics of the exectue hosts in the Torque cluster.
 :code:`cluster-torqueconfig`  displays the cluster's settings.